Fall 2008 Issue

 A $660,000 grant from the Marie V. Gendron Estate jumpstarted the institute, making it possible for Barry to offer scholarships to students wishing to take part in the program.
 Wedig is also directing an effort to raise $2.7 million to create a permanent endowment.
 The institute has also begun a new partnership with Convivium Press to produce books highlighting Hispanic ministry and the work of the institute.

 There are 21 students in the institute at the moment including Olea, most of whom are older, with many years in Hispanic ministry.
-They are attracted to the program in part because it allows them the option to study from wherever they are, using the Blackboard online classroom system.
+They are attracted to the program in part because it allows them the option to study from wherever they are, using the Canvas online classroom system.
 The flexibility to study from anywhere in the country is essential for most, since they are often integral parts of their local ministries.
 In January and June there are intensive two-week residencies at Barry’s main campus.

 “We have the cream of the crop here,” says Dr. Alicia Marill, an associate professor who directs the Doctor of Ministry Program.
 “One of the essential elements of Hispanic/Latino theology is that it must be experienced based.”

-Grounding in the real world is necessary, as Wedig explains it, because Hispanic culture has a different relationship to religion than Euro-American culture.
+Grounding in the world is necessary, as Wedig explains it, because Hispanic culture has a different relationship to religion than Euro-American culture.
 It’s important to appreciate the background of a community and the rituals and traditions with which its people connect.
 “We’re helping them to root themselves in their traditions,” he adds.

 Olea sought a way to create new traditions out of the broken pieces of old ones.
 It is the crux of his ability to connect with the inner-city youth he’s trying to pull away from gang life in East Los Angeles.
 On paper, Olea should have a hard time connecting.
 Although he’s third-generation Mexican-American, he doesn’t speak Spanish, and his links to the culture of his grandparents are tenuous.